Zoro-6191/cod4-2d-shaders/README.md

 This repo contains all of my 2D HLSL UI Components that I've created.
 Some of these shaders eat FPS.
+(I have yet to upload all of them, doing one by one)

 https://user-images.githubusercontent.com/52291201/147763164-a512a111-48d6-40ad-8029-a6300c119782.mp4